Kristie-Hu/hexo-theme-elegance/README.md

 > This theme was originally ported from Jekyll using bootstrap, a front-end language I am not yet familiar with.
 >
 > This theme works just fine under current situation, but I'd like to add some more navigation tabs, such as about and archives and make a little tweaks on the overall style.
 > However, my knowledge is still not sufficient enough for me to do so.
-Any help is WELCOME!
+Any help will be WELCOME!
+>
-> But I promise I will stick to this project, and work out the mystery ASAP.
+> But I promise I will stick to the project, and work out the mystery ASAP.
 >
 > _**Stay Tuned.**_